The Dyslexic Indian Bipolar

 The left brain is the logical, mathematical and language skills side.

-It’s the creative right brain that’s more active for me, therefore, as I mentioned trying to retrieve information, solve maths calculations, and pronouncing words properly seems to hinder access in the left brain areas.
+It’s the creative right brain that’s more active for me, therefore, as I mentioned trying to retrieve information, solve maths calculations, and speaking properly seems to hinder access in the left brain areas.

 I love art, photography and nature, dyslexic people tend be wired to use the right side of the brain more, the creative brain.
 The right brain! ;)

-I just think differently, takes me longer to recall memory, I cannot fluently articulate myself or pronounce my word properly, thats all.
+I just think differently, takes me longer to recall memory and process information, I cannot fluently articulate myself or pronounce my word properly, thats all.

 Neurotypical people tend to be amazing at art too, they really do have the best of both worlds!
 Full brain power!